kuangyu0801/kuangyu0801.github.io/README.md

 50. ### Facebook, [Network Engineer, Intern](https://www.facebook.com/careers/jobs/378524066675191/)
 	- Must obtain work authorization in the country of employment at the time of hire, and maintain ongoing work authorization during employment
 51. ### Facebook, [2021 Production Engineering - Internship](https://www.facebook.com/careers/jobs/376500203532233/)
-	-   Ability to pick up new software, frameworks and APIs quickly
 	-   Ability to perform 'guerrilla capacity planning' for internet service architectures
 	-   Knowledge of basic large-scale internet service architectures (such as load balancing, LAMP, CDN's), even if you haven't worked on one
 	-   Configuration and maintenance of common applications such as Apache, memcached, Squid, MySQL, NFS, DHCP, NTP, SSH, DNS, and SNMP